Fund Purpose:

 Biographical Sketch:

-Dr. Randel’s contributions to the field of animal physiology and endocrinology have globally benefited animal agriculture.
-Dedicating his research career to investigating the reproductive physiology of beef cattle, especially for tropically adapted breeds, He evaluated the role of nutrition on reproduction, elucidated the fundamental reproductive biology of Brahman cattle, developed strategies to reduce livestock production risks and resolved practical problems in beef cattle reproduction.
-He has served as major advisor to over 75 graduate students, and 40 undergraduate interns.
+Dr. Randel’s contributions to the fields of animal physiology and endocrinology have benefited animal agriculture worldwide.
+Dedicating his research career to investigating the reproductive physiology of beef cattle, especially for tropically adapted breeds, He evaluated the role of nutrition on reproduction, elucidated the fundamental reproductive biology of Brahman cattle, developed strategies to reduce livestock production risks, and resolved practical problems in beef cattle reproduction.
+He has served as a major advisor to over 75 graduate students and 40 undergraduate interns.
 Dr. Randel is a world-renowned authority on beef cattle reproduction with over 1000 publications (over 200 journal articles).
 He has presented his work on six continents.
 His receipt of a Fulbright Senior Research Scholarship Award and numerous other awards and frequent invitations to speak are testimony to his impact.
 Dr. Randel is the quintessential scientist, researcher, and mentor.
 Moreover, he has been a staunch supporter of the SSASAS.
 Therefore, the SSASAS EC seeks your support to recognize Dr. Randel’s significance to the Section by enhancing the impact of the Physiology Section at our annual meetings.

 Club Founders: